josh-59/smsh/README.md

 ## Design Goals

 __Simple__  is good.
 Simple means easy to understand, easy to learn and easy to master.
-Simple also means clean, and `smsh` takes after Python to offer a clean scripting language.
+Simple also means clean, and `smsh` takes after Python et al. to offer a clean, modern scripting language.

-__Fully Functional.__ `smsh` does not compromise with respect to functionality.
+__Fully Functional__ means that `smsh` will do anything you need it to do.
-It is intended to be capable as a primary shell for both interactive and non-interactive use-cases.
+It is intended to be capable as a shell for both interactive and non-interactive use-cases.

 __Modern Interactive Experience__ Wrapping a simple and capable core is